matteoferla/Various-scripts-rosetta-pymol/README.md

 It recognises insertions and deletions.
 However, t reads the first chain only... which is fine as waters and often other chains get stripped anyway.

+## relax_score_to_bfactor.py
+Ehm...
+Rosetta PDB files have a per amino acid score at the end, this script makes the score become the B-factor.
+Please note that bad score does not mean wobbly (_i.e._ blurry on difraction pattern) but more unhappy.
+I cannot say what other parameters are useful as to be honest I never look at them.